-Suaoki Portable Power Station Definitive Buyer's Guide & Best Alternatives
+Suaoki Portable Power Station Definitive Buyer's Guide: Read BEFORE Buying

-Recently, we have been getting some questions about Suaoki portable power stations, so I’ve decided to write an in depth review exploring the brand and the different products they offer.
+Recently, we have been getting some questions about Suaoki portable power stations, so we decided to write an in-depth review exploring the brand and the different products it offers.

-In this article, I am going to dive deep into the specs and capabilities of three of Suaoki’s most popular solar generators.
-After a quick refresher on portable power stations (which is often synonymous with solar generators), I will cover the Suaoki 150Wh, Suaoki 322Wh, and the Suaoki 500Wh models from and explore possible alternatives for Suaoki portable power stations.
+We're going to dive deep into the specs and capabilities of three of Suaoki’s most popular solar generators.
+After a quick refresher on portable power stations (which is often synonymous with solar generators), we get into the Suaoki 150Wh, Suaoki 322Wh, and the Suaoki 500Wh models and explore possible alternatives for Suaoki portable power stations.

 Suaoki Solar Generators: What You Need To Know

 If you are new to portable power, it is important to note the difference between traditional portable power stations and solar generators.
-Suaoki sells a line of different capacity solar generators.
-The defining feature of a solar generator, quite obviously, is that the system is designed to be compatible with solar panels.
-Solar panels allow for continuous power use during daylight hours, while excess electricity generation is sent and stored in the unit’s battery for later use.
+Suaoki sells a line of solar generators with different capacities.
+The defining feature of a solar generator is that the system is compatible with solar panels.
+Solar panels allow for continuous use of power during daylight hours, while any excess electricity generated is sent and stored in the unit’s battery.

 How to Choose the Best Solar Generator

-Solar generators come in a huge variety of prices and capabilities.
-Whereas some small generators are lightweight and best used for charging phones and laptops, other larger solar generators are powerful enough to run kitchen appliances and power tools.
+Solar generators come in a wide range of prices and capabilities.
+Whereas some small generators are lightweight and best used for charging phones and laptops, other larger options are powerful enough to run kitchen appliances and power tools.

 Suaoki Portable Power Stations: Complete Review

-Suaoki is a Chinese manufacturer of small, but capable solar generators.
-In comparison to most solar generators, Suaoki’s models are very affordable and conveniently portable.
-The company generally advertises their power stations best used while camping or on outdoor adventure.
+Suaoki is a Chinese manufacturer of small but capable solar generators.
+In comparison to most solar generators, Suaoki’s models are affordable and conveniently portable.
+The company generally advertises its power stations as best-used while camping or on outdoor adventures.

 The SUAOKI S270 150Wh Power Station

-The smallest, and one of the most popular, Suakoi models is the 150Wh model as seen here on Amazon.
+The smallest and one of the most popular Suakoi models is the 150Wh model as seen here on Amazon.
 This compact black and red solar generator essentially looks like a knock-off rebranding of the extremely popular Rockpals line.
-The S270 weighs only 2.9 pounds and comes with comfortable handles for easy transportation.
+The S270 weighs only 2.9 pounds and comes with comfortable handles for easy transport.

-If you are headed out to the great outdoors to disconnect (but still want to charge some of your devices), the Suaki S270 is actually a pretty good option.
-The device has a built in MPPT charge controller for efficient solar charging and is equipped with a ton of outlet options for charging your phone, tablet, laptop, camera, drone, or other small electronic device.
+If you are headed out to the great outdoors to disconnect (but still want to charge some of your devices), the Suaki S270 is a pretty good option.
+The device has a built-in MPPT charge controller for efficient solar charging and is equipped with a ton of outlet options for charging your phone, tablet, laptop, camera, or drone.

-The S270 comes at a great low price, but is unfortunately very limited in its performance.
-The battery capacity is only 150Wh, which can charge roughly 10 phones, 1.2 hours of a laptop, or 2.5 hours of a small electric cooler.
-Rated at 100W of continuous power, charging options are also only limited to these small devices.
-Therefore, the Suaki S270 is great for charging a few devices, but is not nearly powerful enough to rely on for continuous use.
+The S270 comes at a great low price but, unfortunately, it is very limited in performance.
+The battery capacity is only 150Wh, which can charge roughly ten phones, power a laptop for 1.2 hours, or run a small electric cooler for 2.5 hours.
+It's rated at 100W of continuous power, but charging options are also only limited to these small devices.
+Therefore, the Suaki S270 is great for charging a few devices but is not nearly powerful enough to rely on for continuous use.

 The SUAOKI S370 322Wh Power Station

-Secondly, I’d like to examine another Suaoki power station that could easily be mistaken for a RockPals model: the Suaoki S370.
+Next, let's examine another Suaoki power station that could easily be mistaken for a RockPals model: the Suaoki S370.
 With 322 available watt hours, the S370 has over twice the battery capacity of the S270.
-This extra capacity doubles the weight of the unit, yet the S370 is still roughly 7.2 lbs and extremely portable with its built in handle.
+This extra capacity doubles the weight of the unit, yet the S370 is still roughly 7.2 pounds and extremely portable with its built-in handle.
 The S370 also triples the output capacity of the S270 with 300W of continuous power available.

-Right now, the S370 is retailing on Suaoki’s website for around $360.
-Whereas this is still affordable, for only 322Wh of battery life, there are many more affordable options available.
-To give you an idea of how long the S370 will last while you are camping or tailgating, a fully charged unit can only power roughly 20 phones or charge a laptop 5 times.
-The size of the inverter does make it possible for the Suaoki S370 to power a CPAP machine, but the battery life makes it limited to less than 2 full nights of sleep.
+Right now, the S370 retails on Suaoki’s website for around $360.
+This price is still affordable, but for only 322Wh of battery life, there are many more affordable options available.
+To give you an idea of how long the S370 will last while camping or tailgating, a fully charged unit can only power roughly 20 phones or charge a laptop five times.
+The size of the inverter means the Suaoki S370 can power a CPAP machine, but the battery life limits it to less than two full nights of sleep.

-The S370 does come with the same efficient solar charging capabilities as other models.
-The MPPT charge controller has allowed for users to report full charges in as little as in an hour of peak sunlight With this in mind, the unit is still hindered by slow AC (wall outlet) charging for a unit of its size.
+The S370 comes with the same efficient solar charging capabilities as other models.
+The MPPT charge controller is extremely effective, and some users report full charges in as little as an hour of peak sunlight.
+With this in mind, the unit is still hindered by slow AC (wall outlet) charging for a unit of its size.

 The SUAOKI G500 500Wh Power Station

 Lastly, Suaoki’s G500 is the company’s most powerful solar generator that is still small enough to be considered both affordable and portable.
 The G500 comes packed with 500Wh of battery storage and 300W of continuous power output.
-Whereas this is the same output potential as the S370, the increased battery size, and higher surge rating (600W) make it possible for the G500 to deliver more power to your devices.
+This output is the same as the S370, but the increased battery size and higher surge rating (600W) make it possible for the G500 to deliver more power to your devices.

-Notably, the G500 is Suoaki’s heaviest handle-clad model weighing in at just about 15 lbs.
-The unit has the same great variety of outlet options as other Suaoki models, plus a port for USB type C devices.
-It also can be charged very efficiently with solar panels and has the option to be charged via an AC wall plug or DC car port (though at a much slower pace).
+Notably, the G500 is Suoaki’s heaviest handle-clad model, weighing in at just about 15 pounds.
+The unit has the same variety of outlet options as other Suaoki models plus a port for USB type C devices.
+It charges very efficiently with solar panels and has the option to be charged via an AC wall plug or DC car port (though at a much slower pace).

-The Suaoki G500 portable power station is powerful and large enough to provide electricity for a CPAP machine for a few nights sleep, run an electric cooler for 9 hours, or charge roughly 40 smart phones.
-This device enters the arena of some very capable solar generators, but at nearly $550 on the manufacturers website, the Suaoki S370 portable power station is not going to reach nearly the amount of “bang for your buck” as other leading solar generators.
+The Suaoki G500 portable power station is powerful and large enough to provide electricity for a CPAP machine for a few nights of sleep, run an electric cooler for nine hours, or charge roughly 40 smartphones.
+This device enters the arena of some very capable solar generators, but at nearly $550 on the manufacturer's website, the Suaoki S370 portable power station does not have the same bang-for-your-buck as other leading solar generators.